 Many investors are interested in such stocks because the volume surge often precedes a price surge.
 The greater the surge in volume, the more likely it is that price will follow.
 When a stock's volume surges or spikes, it means interest in that stock has suddenly increased.
 People have, for some reason, begun buying or selling in much greater quantities than is "normal" for the stock.
 A Volume surge is often the beginning of a new significant move (up or down) in price.

 We search thousands of stocks (over 7000) and rank them according to their percentage change in volume.
-The percentage surge in volume is indicated under the yellow column heading "% Ch Vol." Subscribers get a list of the top 100.
-Their reports also have two columns in which alerts are posted for every stock in the top 100 list that has just had either a Donchian crossover signal ("buy" or "sell") or an R.C.
-Allen signal.
-An example of the subscriber's list is shown below the free list.
+The percentage surge in volume is indicated under the yellow column heading "% Ch Vol." Below is a list of the top 100.
+The list also has a column in which alerts are posted for every stock in the top 100 list that has just had a Donchian crossover signal ("buy" or "sell").

-The following free list consists of 25 stocks immediately below the top 25 stocks on the list that Subscribers get.
-The 100 stocks on the subscriber list are ranked in the order of the magnitude of the volume surge.
-The stocks listed below are numbers 26 to 50 on the subscriber list.
-Therefore, 25 stocks listed here rank in the top 50 out of thousands of stocks.
-That means they are well worth looking at.
+The 100 stocks on this list are ranked in the order of the magnitude of the volume surge.
 The list is updated daily, so even if there is nothing compelling here today because of overhead resistance or because of something else, there might very well be some real winners here tomorrow.
 The "Mom" column shows how much the stock has gained in the last 10 days.